2007 Utopia Area Butterfly Highlights Summary

 Edwards Plateau.
 At north end of town is south border of Bandera Co..

-If you bear through the text, there will be some of the documentation
+If you bear through the text, there will be some of the

-photos of the highlights below. :)
+documentation photos of the highlights below.
+Or you can

 It was the best year in the four I've been here for species diversity,